 Explosive or incendiary substances

 Ammunition, blasting caps, replica/imitation explosive devices, grenades, fireworks, flares, pyrotechnics (including party poppers and toy caps), non-safety matches

 Flammable or harmful substances such as gases, oxidisers, poisons, corrosives and hazardous biological or chemical material

 A single cigarette lighter may be carried per person.

 Security personnel may additionally prevent any item considered to pose a security or safety risk from passing through to the departure lounge.

-If you are in any doubt about a particular item of hand baggage, we recommend that you pack it in your hold baggage instead.
+If you are in any doubt about a particular item of hand baggage, we recommend that you contact your airline for advice.